m4h1r/Web-Mining-Machine-Learning/README.md

 p.py ==> This is the script to predict match results according to archived data.

-Mac.csv ==> This is the list of archived football matches.
+Mac.csv ==> This is the list of archived football matches which are last 2 years Turkish Super League.